 An arrangement must have been reached with the tiny hotel and its concession to just close a blind eye for the day.
 Of that, I know nothing.

-Beach Party in Sunny Little Malta
+Sunny Little Malta Beach Party

 All the food and drinks were provided.
 There was an amazing array of both.
 Burgers, ribs, salads or fish were all expertly prepared under the watchful eye of a South African mega-yacht chef.
 He has been my “friend” on facebook ever since!
 Not exactly sure why, but ok.
 He was pretty awesome.
 Anyway, this dude knew how to run a BBQ on the beach, feed a lot of hungry people and also knock back a fantastic amount of Jägermeister.
 Well done, Stephen Mills.